Ratio of Debt-to-Income

 About your qualifying ratio

-In general, conventional mortgage loans require a qualifying ratio of 28/36.
+Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing (this includes principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be applied to housing costs (this includes principal and interest, private mortgage insurance, hazard insurance, property taxes, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt together.
-Recurring debt includes credit card payments, car payments, child support, etcetera.
+The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt.
+Recurring debt includes things like car payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be happy to pre-qualify you to determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be happy to pre-qualify you to determine how large a mortgage you can afford.

 American Mortgage Advisers, Inc can answer questions about these ratios and many others.
-Call us: 214-865-7442.
+Give us a call: 2148657442.